Projections for model-independent sensitivity estimates on top-quark anomalous electromagnetic couplings at the FCC-he: Projections on the dipole moments of the top-quark

 It is worthwhile to compare the results obtained here with those of Ref. \cite{Sh} which consider the process $pp\to p\gamma^* \gamma^* p \to pt\bar t p$ with the LHC running at $\sqrt{s}=14, 33 TeV$ and with integrated luminosities of ${\cal L}=100, 300,3000 fb^{-1}$.
-The authors of Ref. \cite{Sh} they find constraints at $68\% C.L.$ of the order ${\cal O}(10^{-2}-10^{-1})$.
+The authors of Ref. \cite{Sh} find constraints at $68\% C.L.$ of the order ${\cal O}(10^{-2}-10^{-1})$.
 We also note that, while we do consider three systematic errors in our study, the quoted sensitivities in Ref. \cite{Sh} do not include theoretical uncertainty.
-Furthermore, the FCC-he sensitivity is even better for our processes than for those reported in Ref. \cite{Sh}.
+Furthermore, the FCC-he sensitivity is even higher in our process than in that reported in Ref. \cite{Sh}.